-Born in Stourbridge in 1965, West Midlands and raised in separate households by an English, mother and Jamaican father, she experienced two cultures.
-She draws on her mixed heritage to explore feelings of loss, absence, presence, recovery and exchange.
+Born in Stourbridge in 1965, West Midlands and raised in separate households by her English mother and Jamaican father, she experienced two cultures.
+She draws on her mixed heritage to explore feelings of loss, absence, omission, presence, memory, recovery, and exchange.
 Treating this knowledge as resourceful material to experiment between the personal and the social, Joyce is interested in the tension that can arise through this research and how it correlates within the social structures of power and knowledge.

 She worked as a street artist for a short period as it offered her direct connection with people, seeing it as a performative opportunity absent of gallery limitations.

-After the passing of her father and in response to DNA results and retracing her ancestral African routes, Joyce began a 4 months travel research trip in 2017 visiting Jamaica, Haiti, New York, Senegal, Gambia, Ghana, and Nigeria, which has greatly influenced her practice.
+Joyce began a 4 months travel research trip in 2017, visiting Jamaica, Haiti, New York, Senegal, Gambia, Ghana, and Nigeria, which has greatly influenced her practice.

-Her current work is seeking to interrogate colonial histories of trauma, resistance and survival to analyse parallels between different sites and locations using decolonial reasoning.
-She is interested in the intergenerational transmission of trauma and its physical, psychological and social repercussions, as a site for healing and well-being.
+Her current work seeks to interrogate colonial histories of trauma, resistance and survival to analyse parallels between different sites and locations using decolonial reasoning.
+She is interested in the intergenerational transmission of trauma as a site for healing and well-being.